Waning Crescent on

 Moon after descending node

-2 days after descending node on 23 February 2003 at 15:47 in ♏ Scorpio.
-The Moon is located south of the ecliptic over the following 11 days, until the lunar orbit crosses from South to North in ascending node on 9 March 2003 at 19:23 in ♉ Taurus.
+2 days after descending node on 23 February 2003 at 15:47 in ♏ Scorpio the Moon is positioned south of the ecliptic over the following 11 days until the lunar crosses the ecliptic again from South to North in ascending node on 9 March 2003 at 19:23 in ♉ Taurus.

 Moon at southern standstill

 At 05:53 the Moon is meeting its standstill point to reach South declination of ∠-26.015°.
-Over the next 14 days the lunar orbit is going to extend northward to face maximum declination of ∠26.158° at the point of next standstill in ♋ Cancer on 12 March 2003 at 19:44.
+Over the upcoming 14 days the lunar orbit is going to tilt northward to face maximum declination of ∠26.158° at the point of next northern standstill in ♋ Cancer on 12 March 2003 at 19:44.

 Syzygy in 4 days